This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Lifelong Financial Assistance for Your Child's Birth InjuryGet Help Now

 Dyskinetic CP causes symptoms that fluctuate from stiff, rigid movements to loose, floppy movements.
-The variation of movements is caused by the child’s inability to control muscle tone.
-Fluctuations can occur from day to day.
+They cannot always control how their muscles move.
+Fluctuations between the level of control can change from day to day.

 Ataxic cerebral palsy causes poor motor skills, issues with walking, shaking, tremors, balance, and depth perception problems.
 Ataxic CP is a rare form of the disorder and accounts for around 5% to 10% of all diagnosed cases.